triquenguyen/triquenguyen/README.md

 ### Hi there 👋, welcome on board!
-I'm Trique Nguyen, a thriving Software Engineering Undergraduate at San Jose State University
+I'm Trique Nguyen, a thriving Software Engineering Undergraduate student at San Jose State University
 ### 🔭 I’m currently working on
 - Forward: a startup project with other Graduate and Senior students (Finalist at Silicon Valley Innovation Challenge 2023 and SpartUp Incubator Program Member)
 - Leetcode Discord Bot: a club project at Software and Computer Engineering - SJSU